MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/Test-preview-for-monetized-apps.md

     :::image type="content" source="../../../../assets/images/saas-offer/preview-testing-no-audience.png" alt-text="no preview audience":::

-* If the offer ID specified in the app manifest isn't a preview offer, the app shows a warning message to the user and sideloading is disabled.
+* If the offer ID specified in the app manifest isn't a Preview Offer, the app shows a warning message to the user and sideloading is disabled.

     >[!WARNING]
     > This isn't a preview offer.
 Be sure to append the **-preview** to the Offer ID.